 - Change in clients address recorded with a demat partner gets registered with all companies in which the shareholder has securities thus no need to correspond with each of them separately.

-- The demat account also reduces the risks for the brokers for delayed settlements.
-It reduces risks of delayed settlement.
+- It reduces risks of delayed settlement.

 - Traders can deal with shares from anywhere using this account.

 - You’re no longer losing your stock certificates to events like theft, fire or any other disaster.
 In the pre-demat era, losing these certificates would cause an extraordinary amount of trouble since you no longer had your primary proof of ownership.

 - Shares are now immediately credited to your account.
 You don’t have to wait for several days to receive your shares in the mail.